GilesBathgate/pycookiefetch/README.md

 may need to do something like `sudo apt-get install build-essential libssl-dev libffi-dev python-dev` prior to installing with `pip`.

-### How can I use pycookiecheat on KDE-based Linux distros?
+### How can I use pycookiefetch on KDE-based Linux distros?

 On KDE, Chrome defaults to using KDE's own keyring, KWallet.
-For pycookiecheat to support KWallet the [`dbus-python`](https://pypi.org/project/dbus-python/) package must be installed.
+For pycookiefetch to support KWallet the [`dbus-python`](https://pypi.org/project/dbus-python/) package must be installed.

 ### How do I install the (unreleased) master branch with pip?